hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 influenced by mechanics in a number of ways.
-Our modelling effort proposes a general continuum field formulation for growth capable of simulating this rich observed behaviour, and proceeds to specialise it incorporating different modelling assumptions—such as the use of an enzyme kinetics-based growth law—to better represent cases of interest.
+Our modelling effort proposes a general continuum field formulation for growth capable of simulating this rich observed behaviour, and proceeds to specialise it incorporating different modelling assumptions---such as the use of an enzyme kinetics-based growth law---to better represent cases of interest.

 {{< figure src="/images/research/continuum-biophysics/enzyme-kinetics.png" title="Enzyme kinetics-based growth law." >}}